Xilinx/Vitis-AI/AI-Model-Zoo/README.md

     │
     └── float
         └── float.pb                    # Float-point frozen model, the input to the `vai_q_tensorflow`.The pb name of different models may be different.
-Test scripts could be modified according to actual situation.
+Path and name in test scripts could be modified according to actual situation.

 #### Pytorch Model Directory Structure